bahmutov/ban-sensitive-files/README.md

 ## Use

-* From the command line `node --harmony node_modules/.bin/ban` when you have any staged files to check their filenames.
+* From the command line `node node_modules/.bin/ban` when you have any staged files to check their filenames.

 * From NPM script